-Brexit free trade talks yield 'no significant progress' as deadline nears
+Brexit trade talks make 'no significant progress' as deadline nears

-BRUSSELS/LONDON (Reuters) - European Union and British negotiators said on Friday there had been very little progress in their latest round of talks about a Brexit free trade agreement, with just weeks left to extend a year-end deadline to reach a deal.
+BRUSSELS/LONDON (Reuters) - European Union and British negotiators said on Friday they had made very little progress in their latest round of talks about a Brexit free trade agreement, with just weeks left to extend a year-end deadline to reach a deal.

-Both sides, however, avoided the vitriol that has sometimes marked years of the tortuous Brexit talks.
-They laid out plans to intensify their negotiations and pleaded for political support from their leaders when they assess the situation later in June.
+Both sides, however, avoided the vitriol that has sometimes marked years of tortuous Brexit talks.
+They laid out plans to intensify negotiations and pleaded for a renewed political push when their leaders assess the situation later in June.

 Britain left the EU in January.
 Their relationship is now governed by a transition arrangement that keeps previous rules in place while they negotiate new terms.
-That expires at the end of this year unless they agree by this month to extend it, which Britain has repeatedly said it will not do.
+So far, this has not gone well.

 “This week, there have been no significant areas of progress ...
 We cannot go on like this forever,” EU chief negotiator Michel Barnier told a news conference.